-NASA’s Perseverance Mars Rover landed in the Red Planet’s Jezero Crater on February 18, where it began its search for signs of ancient microbial life & collection of samples for future missions to return to Earth.
+NASA’s Perseverance Mars Rover lands in the Red Planet’s Jezero Crater today, where it will look for signs of ancient microbial life & collect samples for future missions to return to Earth.
 To help it on its way, the rover uses more than 80 quad operational amplifier chips designed by faculty and students of our Integrated Circuits and Systems Laboratory (ICASL), led by Professor Ben Blalock.

 Blalock and his team could not be more excited.

 “Working with the NASA & JPL is always a fantastic opportunity,” said Blalock.
 “It’s UT-ICASL’s privilege to contribute their missions of exploration.
 I believe humankind is at its best when exploring.”

 The Mars QOA chip was designed by two UT-ICASL graduate research students, Stephen Terry and Robert Greenwell, with Blalock as their research advisor, in collaboration with NASA’s Jet Propulsion Laboratory, which funded the research.